 Mary Parrish v.
 Everi Holdings Inc., et al. is a civil action filed on December 28, 2021, against Everi Holdings and Everi FinTech in the District Court of Nevada, Clark County by Mary Parrish alleging violation of the Fair and Accurate Credit Transactions Act (FACTA) amendment to the Fair Credit Reporting Act (FCRA).
 Plaintiff's complaint alleges she received a printed receipt for cash access services performed at an Everi Payments' ATM which displayed more than four (4) digits of the account number.
 Plaintiff seeks statutory damages, punitive damages, injunctive relief, attorneys' fees, and other relief.
 Everi filed a Petition for Removal to the United States District Court, District of Nevada.
-Thereafter, Everi filed a Motion to Dismiss, which is pending in the United States District Court.
-Due to the early stages of the litigation, we are currently unable to estimate the probability of the outcome of this matter or reasonably estimate the range of possible damages, if any.
+On May 4, 2023, the United States District Court entered an order remanding the case and the matter is now pending in the District Court of Nevada, Clark County.
+On October 20, 2023, the Clark County Court entered an Order denying Everi's Motion to Dismiss.
+Thereafter, Everi filed a Petition for Writ of Mandamus with the Nevada Supreme Court appealing the Clark County court's ruling.
+On December 15, 2023, the Nevada Supreme Court denied Everi's Petition for Writ of Mandamus.
+Discovery is underway and the Clark County Court has scheduled a mandatory pre-trial case conference for March 31, 2024.
+Due to the current stage of the litigation, we are unable to estimate the probability of the outcome of this matter or reasonably estimate the range of possible damages, if any.

-In addition, we have commitments with respect to certain lease obligations discussed in "Note 3 - Leases" and installment payments under our asset purchase agreements discussed in "Note 4 - Business Combinations."
+In addition, we have commitments with respect to certain lease obligations discussed in "Note 4 - Leases" and installment payments under our asset purchase agreements discussed in "Note 5 - Business Combinations."

-14. STOCKHOLDERS' EQUITY
+15. STOCKHOLDERS' EQUITY

-On May 4, 2022, our Board of Directors authorized and approved a new share repurchase program in an amount not to exceed \$150.0 million pursuant to which we may purchase outstanding Company common stock in open market or privately negotiated transactions over a period of eighteen (18) months through November 4, 2023, in accordance with Company and regulatory policies and trading plans established in accordance with Rules 10b5-1 and 10b-18 of the Securities Exchange Act of 1934.
+On May 3, 2023, our Board of Directors authorized and approved a new share repurchase program in an amount not to exceed \$180.0 million pursuant to which we may purchase outstanding Company common stock in open market or privately negotiated transactions over a period of eighteen (18) months through November 3, 2024, in accordance with Company and regulatory policies and trading plans established in accordance with Rules 10b5-1 and 10b-18 of the Securities Exchange Act of 1934.
 The actual number of shares to be purchased will depend upon market conditions and is subject to available liquidity, general market and economic conditions, alternative uses for the capital and other factors.
 All shares purchased will be held in the Company's treasury for possible future use.
 There is no minimum number of shares that the Company is required to repurchase, and the program may be suspended or discontinued at any time without prior notice.
-This new repurchase program supersedes and replaces, in its entirety, the previous share repurchase program.
+This new repurchase program supersedes and replaces, in its entirety, the previous share repurchase program approved in May 2022 for up to \$150 million.

-There were approximately 5.0 million shares repurchased during the year ended December 31, 2022 at an average price of \$16.93 per share for an aggregate amount of \$84.3 million.
-The remaining availability under the May 2022 \$150.0 million share repurchase program was \$65.7 million as of December 31, 2022.
-There were no share repurchases during the year ended December 31, 2021.
+There were approximately 7.5 million and 5.0 million shares repurchased at an average price of \$13.40 and \$16.93 per share for an aggregate amount of \$100.0 million and \$84.3 million during the years ended December 31, 2023 and 2022, respectively.
+The remaining availability under the May 2023 \$180.0 million share repurchase program was \$80.0 million as of December 31, 2023.